Spring Rock Fishery

 Although there are about 15 natural grass bank pegs around the lake, visitor numbers are restricted to six at any one time to prevent anglers encroaching into neighbouring swims or over casting someone else’s line.

-Popular pegs are those along the entrance bank, along the left hand side as you approach the water and along the far bank, all of which give good access to the islands and the channels between them.
-The bay to the right as you come onto the fishery is shallow, although it often produces good results particularly in warmer weather to anglers presenting a floating bait of dog biscuits, bread of floating pellets.
+Although there are no particular hot spots, popular pegs are those along the entrance bank, along the left hand side as you approach the water and along the far bank, all of which give good access to the islands and the channels between them.
+The bay to the right as you come onto the fishery is slightly shallower than the remainder of the lake, although it often produces good results particularly in warmer weather.

 The water around the majority of the margins is quite deep at between six and seven feet off the entrance banks to eight feet along the left hand bank and the bank opposite the entrance.
 The bottom then shallows up to about six feet in the main body of the lake and to about four feet in the channels between the islands.